Prym Representations of the Handlebody Group: Image of the Twist Group

-\end{proposition} \begin{proof} By the above lemma, it suffices to show that a twist about a meridian has a lift that maps to a matrix of the form We will again give an algebraic as well as a geometric proof of this claim.\\[1ex] \textbf{Algebraic proof}: Recall from Section \ref{lrb} that we can describe the way to obtain the lower right block of our representation in a different way.
+\end{proposition} \begin{proof} By the above lemma, it suffices to show that a twist about a meridian has a lift that maps to a matrix of the form because all other lifts just differ by a deck transformation and therefore map to a matrix of the form We will again give an algebraic as well as a geometric proof of this claim.\\[1ex] \textbf{Algebraic proof}: Recall from Section \ref{lrb} that we can describe the way to obtain the lower right block of our representation in a different way.
 Namely, for any $f \in \Gamma_{V,C}$, we can look at the induced element in $\Out(\mathbb{F}_g).$ A representative of this element in $\Aut(\mathbb{F}_g)$ induces an automorphism of $\pi_1(\widetilde{V}) = \ker(\mathbb{F}_g \to C),$ which in turn induces an automorphism of $H_1(\widetilde{V}; \mathbb{Q})$ and consequently one of $\mathbb{Z}[\zeta]^{g-1}.$ This automorphism corresponds to the lower right block matrix in our representation.
 The choice of a different representative in the step from $\Out(\mathbb{F}_g)$ to $\Aut(\mathbb{F}_g)$ leads to an element which differs from the previous by the action of a deck transformation, i.e. by multiplication with $\zeta^k$ for some $k$.
 Since the twist group is defined as the kernel of $\mathcal{H}_V(S) \to \Out(\mathbb{F}_g),$ this procedure shows that the lower right block of our representation will be the identity matrix (up to multiplication with $\zeta^k$) for any element in the twist group.
 In other words, any element in the twist group admits a lift, which maps to a matrix with $Id$ as its lower right (and upper left) block.\\[1ex] \textbf{Geometric proof}: Let $\alpha$ be a meridian.
-Then it lifts to $d$ disjoint meridians $\alpha_1, ... , \alpha_d.$ The composition of twists $T_{\alpha_1} \circ ... \circ T_{\alpha_d}$ is a lift of $T_\alpha.$ Since any two meridians have trivial algebraic intersection number (compare \cite{Hensel}, Lemma 2.1), any twist $T_{\alpha_i}$ fixes the homology class of any meridian.
+Since the map $H_1(S) \to C$ corresponding to our covering factors through $H_1(V),$ the homology class of $\alpha$ maps to $0$ and therefore $\alpha$ lifts to the covering as a closed curve.
+Consequently the whole preimage of $\alpha$ consists of $d$ disjoint curves $\alpha_1, ... , \alpha_d$ which all map homeomorphically onto $\alpha$ under the covering map.
+Furthermore, since the covering is constructed in such a way that it is also a covering of handlebodies, the $\alpha_i$ are meridians.
+The composition of twists $T_{\alpha_1} \circ ... \circ T_{\alpha_d}$ is a lift of $T_\alpha.$ Since any two meridians have trivial algebraic intersection number (compare \cite{Hensel}, Lemma 2.1), any twist $T_{\alpha_i}$ fixes the homology class of any meridian.
 In particular, the homology classes of $e_1, ... , e_{g-1}$ are fixed under the action of the lift, i.e. we get that the upper left block (and therefore also the lower right block) is the identity. \end{proof} The above proposition says that the image of $\mathcal{T}^\#$ is contained in $\Delta$.
-We want to show the converse, i.e. that the image is all of $\Delta.$ For that, we have to understand how a lift of a Dehn twists acts on $R^{2g-2}.$\\[1ex] Let $\alpha$ be a meridian and $T_{\alpha}$ the Dehn twist about $\alpha.$ Let $\alpha_1, ... , \alpha_d$ be the disjoint lifts of $\alpha.$ Then $\widetilde{T}_{\alpha} = T_{\alpha_1} \circ ... \circ T_{\alpha_d}$ is a lift of $T_{\alpha}.$ Let $\langle \cdot, \cdot \rangle$ denote the intersection form on $R^{2g-2}$ (compare Section \ref{1.2}).
+We want to show the converse, i.e. that the image is all of $\Delta.$ For that, we have to understand how a lift of a Dehn twist acts on $R^{2g-2}.$\\[1ex] Let $\alpha$ be a meridian and $T_{\alpha}$ the Dehn twist about $\alpha.$ Let $\alpha_1, ... , \alpha_d$ be the disjoint lifts of $\alpha.$ Then $\widetilde{T}_{\alpha} = T_{\alpha_1} \circ ... \circ T_{\alpha_d}$ is a lift of $T_{\alpha}.$ Let $\langle \cdot, \cdot \rangle$ denote the intersection form on $R^{2g-2}$ (compare Section \ref{1.2}).